Non-Alcoholic Botanical Spirits: Beyond the Gin Dupe

 Where the dupes work: gin leads the way

 Gin is the success story of AF spirits, and for a simple reason: its primary flavour, juniper, doesn't need alcohol to taste punchy.
 Juniper berries, citrus peel, and coriander can be extracted through steam distillation or maceration, and the results translate beautifully into an AF format.
-Tanqueray 0.0 is remarkably close to the real thing.
-Pour it over ice with a decent tonic and most people wouldn't guess.
-Monday Gin and The Free Spirits are worth trying too.
+The best AF gin alternatives, like Tanqueray 0.0, Monday, and Caleno's G&T-style bottling, are close enough to the real thing that most drinkers wouldn't guess over ice with a decent tonic.

 Aperitifs are another category that works well.
 Drinks built on gentian root, wormwood, and bitter botanicals have a natural intensity that compensates for the missing alcohol.
 Botivo, Wilfred's, and Ghia all deliver that bitter, complex sipping experience.

 Rum and tequila are getting there.
-Caleño Dark and Spicy does a convincing job with molasses and warming spices.
-The agave flavour in AF tequila alternatives is achievable, though the "bite" is harder to nail.
+Caleño Dark and Spicy does a convincing job with molasses and warming spices, and the agave flavour in AF tequila alternatives is achievable, though the "bite" is harder to nail.

-Whiskey is the toughest category.
+Whisky is the toughest category.
 The combination of oak, smoke, and complex heat is deeply intertwined with alcohol.
-Most AF whiskey alternatives rely on caramel and vanilla, which can feel one-dimensional.
+Most AF whisky alternatives rely on caramel and vanilla, which can feel one-dimensional.
 Spiritless Kentucky 74 and Ritual are the best attempts, but they work better in cocktails than neat.
+For a more exhaustive tour of what's winning awards and retail listings right now, our best alcohol-free spirits UK guide covers the current roster.

 The most exciting developments aren't coming from the mimicry side at all.
 Brands like Seedlip, Pentire, and Three Spirit have stopped trying to replicate existing spirits and instead created entirely new flavour profiles using herbs, roots, and botanicals.